richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 {{RFC8915}} added four new entries to the Extension Field Types registry.

-The following problems exists with the current registry:
+The following problems exist with the current registry:

 - Many of the entries in the Extension Field Types registry have swapped some of the nibbles; 0x1234 is listed as 0x1432 for example.